ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 The standardization of the C language was years away, and every machine had their own variant of C, so the C++ compiler had to be written in a common subset that would work with most C compilers.

-Once you compiled this program, you ended up with `cfront` which would take your C++ code and translate it into C code which you then compiled for your machine using your local C compiler.
+Compiling this program produced `cfront` which takes your C++ code and translates it into C code.
+You passed this generated C to your local C compiler to produce the resulting executable.
+This approach was brilliant because it worked atop the diaspora of C compilers available at that time.

+The language itself was brilliant because it was an evolution of the dominant C language.
+These days we are comfortable learning new and different languages, but back then people were still getting comfortable with C (many had been assembly programmers so the idea of a compiler was still strange), and they had very little interest in taking a chance on something that didn't feel like C.

+As I burrowed my way into this new language I came across a mystery: the keyword `virtual`.

 ## Strong Typing vs. Strong Testing